 The northern side of the island is controlled by Turkish people and the country of Turkey.
 This side of the island considers itself an independent nation called the Turkish Republic of Northern Cyprus.
 Turkey is the only outside nation that recognizes this as a legitimate, sovereign nation.

-The gaming laws that I describe here are put forth by the Republic of Cyprus (the south side).
+The gambling laws that I describe here are put forth by the Republic of Cyprus (the south side).
 They apply to the entire island on paper, but in practice really only apply to the south side of the island.
 The northern side of the island marches to the beat of a different drum.

 Nowhere is this situation more clearly depicted than in the brick-and-mortar gambling industry.
 The Republic has a longstanding ban on gambling and does not allow the operation of physical casinos.
 This is supposed to apply to the entire island but again, that’s just on paper.
 The northern side has at least 20 casinos.